 We've prepared some information about the update to the ESL and the impacts to your policy.

 The ESL is a charge added by an insurance company to the cost of your property insurance to recover its required contribution to emergency services agencies in NSW.
-The ESL paid with any premium on a policy is used to fund emergency services in NSW in the financial year in which the policy commences.
+The ESL paid with any premium on a policy is used to fund fire and emergency services in NSW in the financial year in which the policy commences.

 This change simply means that you will continue to pay the ESL on your insurance policy, rather than funding of NSW emergency services agencies through the proposed FESL in council rates.

-If your policy has incurred a charge for the ESL, this amount is your contribution to the NSW emergency services for the financial year in which your policy commenced, and this amount will be outlined in your policy renewal ( if applicable).
+If your policy has incurred a charge for the ESL, this amount is your contribution to the NSW emergency services for the financial year in which your policy commenced, and this amount will be outlined in your policy documentation ( if applicable).

 No. With the deferral of the FESL legislation, councils should not be charging the ESL yet as it will be collected via insurance policies.